mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 This means that the function should work differently for different `a`s.
 This is accomplished by passing around a dictionary that is indexed by the methods of a given type class.
-The example above turns into:
+During compilation, the example above turns
+into:

 ```haskell
 foo :: Num a -> a -> a